material-foundation/cocoapods-catalog-by-convention/README.md

 One solution to this problem is to create what's called a "Catalog" app.
 A Catalog's purpose is to demonstrate the usage of a collection of components in one app.
 A Catalog application reduces the number of distinct Xcode targets your team has to interact with.
 Your team manages your Catalog's Xcode project, adding and updating files as necessary.

-But what if even that was automated?
+What if — instead of managing an Xcode project — you simply had to create new source files and run `pod install`?

 Catalog by Convention minimizes the engineering overhead of creating **examples** and **unit tests** using a combination of conventions and CocoaPods.
 Simply run `pod install` and your Catalog will